18 Must-Have Negotiation Skills For Procurement Professionals

-For the professional procurement manager, procurement vs purchasing is a term that he/she can identify at a glance.
+For a professional procurement manager, procurement and purchasing are terms that they can identify at a glance.
 There should be no confusion as to which is which.
 However, it is always a good idea to go over a refresher course.
 And that is exactly what this article is about.

 What is Procurement?